anyakeller/k-and-r-revamp/README.md

     -   `resources/assets/scripts`
     -   `resources/assets/styles`
 -   almost all of `resources/views` but probably not `resources/views/app.blade.php`

-Route Configuration: `resources/assets/scripts/main.js`
+-   be careful with  `app/`

+JS route configuration and routes: `resources/assets/scripts/main.js` and `resources/assets/scripts/routes`

-WordPress global php functions is usually in resources/functions.php but now the filters, helpers, and setup stuff should be broken into the corresponding php files in `app/` such as `filters.php`, `helpers.php`, and `setup .php`
+WordPress global php functions are usually in resources/functions.php but now the filters, helpers, and setup stuff should be broken into the corresponding php files in `app/` such as `filters.php`, `helpers.php`, and `setup .php`

+Route-specific (controllers) PHP functions can be found in `app/Controllers`

 ## Customization Cheat Sheet

 ### Styles

-This theme is built on a customized version of Bootstrap v4.5.3 All customizations to bootstrap are in `assets.sttles/common/_variables.scss`
+This theme is built on a customized version of Bootstrap v4.5.3 All customizations to bootstrap are in `assets/styles/common/_variables.scss`

-All easily modifyable styling can be found in resources/assets/styles/ but ultimatly you should incorperate your changes into bootstrap's scss by modifying `assets.sttles/common/_variables.scss`.
+Non-boostrap-related styles are broken into corresponding scss files which are imported into main.scss.

+All scss modules in `node_modules` are also imported into `main.scss`

 **Working with the scss in resources/assets/styles:**